 - Then by email

-If no contact is made then all emergency phone numbers for the child will be called.
+- If no contact is made then the two emergency phone numbers held on file for the child will be called.

-If there is still no contact made then our safeguarding procedures will be followed and contact will be made with Surrey Children's Services.
+- If there is still no contact made then our safeguarding procedures will be followed; A police welfare check will be requested and contact will be made with Surrey Children's Services.